Catholic University of Portugal: History

+2023: Pope Francis visits UCP for Lisbon World Youth Day 2023 and blesses the first stone of the future Campus Veritati.

 Teaching units

 The Catholic University of Portugal is a national university composed by the Headquarters in Lisbon and three regional centres in Porto, Braga and Viseu, each one including several schools, faculties, institutes and departments.

 Lisbon (headquarters)

 The campus of Palma de Cima extends over an area of about 37,000 sqm, plus a separate area of approximately 12,000 sqm, which will be briefly built.

 There are three buildings in a total area of 43,000 sqm, which include classrooms, auditoriums, computer rooms, the John Paul II University Library, the Rectory, administrative and school services, a congress centre, bars, canteens and restaurant, associative and social spaces, the bookstore, the stationery and copy centre.

-In Lisbon, operate the following faculties and institutes:
+In Lisbon, operate the following faculties and institutes: Católica Global School of Law, Católica Lisbon School of Business and Economics, Católica Medical School, Faculty of Health Sciences and Nursing, Faculty of Human Sciences, Faculty of Law - Lisbon School, Faculty of Theology, Higher Institute of Canon Law, Institute for Political Studies, Institute of Bioethics, and Nursing School.

 Católica Lisbon School of Business & Economics

-Founded in 1989, the Católica Lisbon School of Business and Economics is one of the best Business Schools in Portugal.
+Founded in 1989, the Católica Lisbon School of Business and Economics is one of the Business Schools in Portugal.

-The School is recognized for its excellence, being the first Business School in Portugal to be accredited by the Triple Crown, as well as the only Affiliated School in Portugal of the Chartered Financial Analyst® (CFA) Program, and also with Executive Education programmes ranked by the Financial Times among the 50 best in the world.
+The School is the first Business School in Portugal to be accredited by the Triple Crown, as well as the only Affiliated School in Portugal of the Chartered Financial Analyst® (CFA) Program, and also with Executive Education programmes ranked by the Financial Times among the 50 best in the world.

 The school offers undergraduate degrees in Management, Economics, international undergraduate in Management and international undergraduate in Economics; masters of science taught entirely in English, in Management, Economics, Finance, Management with specialization in Strategic Marketing, Management with specialization in Strategy & Entrepreneurship, and in Business.
 CATÓLICA-LISBON also has executive masters programmes in Finance, Management with a specialization in Leadership Development, Management with a specialization in Strategic Marketing, Management with a specialization in Digital Innovation and Management with a specialization in Finance and Control.
 The school also offers executive programmes, related to Management, Finance, Innovation, Healthcare Management, among others.

 CATÓLICA-LISBON also has a Master's in Business Administration program, which is a joint-venture between Catholic University of Portugal and Universidade Nova de Lisboa.
 The partnership includes a full-time one year degree, in partnership with MIT Sloan School of Management and a part-time degree.
 The two universities that offer this program hold accreditation, from the Association for MBAs, the European Foundation for Management Development and the Association to Advance Collegiate Schools of Business.

 CATÓLICA-LISBON has a research unit entitled Católica Lisbon Research Unit in Business and Economics.